Water reserves for North Stradbroke Island (Minjerribah)

 Two new water reserves

-It is now proposed to split that volume into two new water reserves.
+That volume has now been split into two new water reserves.

-One reserve, totalling up to 30,595 megalitres would be released for the social and economic benefit of the Quandamooka people.
+One reserve, totalling up to 30,595 megalitres was established for the social and economic benefit of the Quandamooka people.
 This includes ongoing land rehabilitation and commercial activities.

 The second reserve also up to 30,595 megalitres would be to preserve the unique water-related environmental and cultural values of the island.